 The following simple tips will help your doxy.me telemedicine call go smoothly.

-After checking in, use the pre-call test to check your microphone and camera
+After checking in, use the pre-call test (if on a computer) to check your microphone and camera

 Use headphones to improve audio performance

 Have a strong internet connection.
 See our Tips for a Stronger Connection below.

 Make sure your device meets the minimum requirements

 Video and Audio Troubleshooting